prebid/prebid.github.io/dev-docs/plugins/cross-player-prebid-component/cross-player-config.md

 The path to Prebid.js that you wish to use.

+{% capture noteAlert %}
-NOTE: By default, the plugin currently supports Prebid.js 1.0 and up.
-It does NOT support version 0.x due to the breaking changes that were added in Prebid.js 1.0
+By default, the plugin currently supports Prebid.js 1.0 and up.
+{% endcapture %}

+{% include alerts/alert_note.html content=noteAlert %}

 **Acceptable Values:**